barend-erasmus/pangolin/src/testing/performance/write-ahead-log/README.md

 # Performance of Write-Ahead Log (WAL)

+"In computer science, write-ahead logging (WAL) is a family of techniques for providing atomicity and durability (two of the ACID properties) in database systems." ~ [Wikipedia](https://en.wikipedia.org/wiki/Write-ahead_logging)

 ## Reads

 ![](https://github.com/barend-erasmus/pangolin/raw/master/images/write-ahead-log-read.png)

 ### Disk

+* Each log entry consumes a block of up-to 24 bytes which allows for fast reading with minimal seek time.

 | Type | # of Records | Time taken in ms | Records per second |
 | ---- | ------------ | ---------------- | ------------------ |